andreabenini/pi.Projects/Power.PowerButton/README.md

 with ATX PSU of these days.
 From that state you can Recover-PowerOn the Pi again just by pressing that switch, everything is done on firmware.

+Provided python file might be used to shutdown the board with a software daemon

 Take a look at [GPIO schematics](../gpio.HeaderPinout.png), Get it from GPIO3 and GND as shown below

 | Name   | Pin        | Pin        | Name        |